vbrilon/Live-tracks-guide/docs/getting-started.md

 - For each clip: open Clip View and turn Warp Off.
 Adjust clip Gain to taste.
 - Rename the Scene: `01 <SongName>`.

+5) Add more songs (multi‑song set)
+- Repeat step 4 for each additional song: one Scene (row) per song using the same tracks.
+- Rename Scenes with leading numbers so they sort cleanly: `02 <Song2>`, `03 <Song3>`, etc.
+- Color‑code each song’s clips consistently (e.g., all clips in a song share a color) to avoid misfires during the show.
+- Stop buttons: right‑click empty clip slots in your tracks and choose “Stop” (or enable Stop buttons) so launching one song’s Scene doesn’t accidentally stop another track.
+- Global Quantization: set to 1 Bar (top center of Live).
+This ensures smooth starts/stops and transitions when launching Scenes.
+- Optional: add Section markers in Ableset (Part B) rather than using Follow Actions; for tempo‑changing content keep timing authoritative in audio (click/cues), not warped automation.

 Screenshots to add
 - Clip View with Warp Off: `../Assets/img/screenshots/ableton-clip-warp-off.png` (TODO add)
 - Session View with scenes labeled: `../Assets/img/screenshots/ableton-session-scenes.png` (TODO add)